laravel/forge-docs/1.0/servers/providers.md

 ### Linking Server Providers

 You can link server providers from your [Server Providers dashboard](https://forge.laravel.com/user-profile/server-providers).
-It is possible to link any number of supported provider accounts, including multiple accounts from the one provider.
+It is possible to link any number of supported provider accounts, including multiple accounts for one provider.

 ### Amazon AWS API Access